Energy Industry Bonds

 License and Permit Bonds

-protect employers, the government or an entity from losses arising from employee dishonesty.
+Protect employers, the government or an entity from losses due to employee dishonesty.

-The Surety company engaged in the bonding business outside of the State of its incorporation must be licensed in all of the States in which it proposes to operate.
+The Surety company engaged in an out-of-state bonding business must be licensed in every state in which it proposes to operate.
 The United States Treasury Department sets standards for the Surety to qualify financially under its regulation.

-Unique Surety and Insurance Services, LLC (hereinafter referred to as Unique Surety) will walk you through the process as quickly as possible so that you can obtain a competitively priced surety bond.
-Matching a qualified candidate with the correct Surety carrier is a specialized skill that gives the consumer the needed support when required to provide a Surety bond in a relatively short span of time.
+Unique Surety and Insurance Services, LLC will walk you through the process as quickly as possible so that you can obtain a competitively priced surety bond.
+Matching a qualified candidate with the correct Surety carrier is important for providing consumers with the necessary support for acquiring a Surety bond.

-An insurance company with a surety department that underwrites bonds or a specialized issuer who only works with bonds known as a surety company.
+The Surety could be an insurance company with a surety department that underwrites bonds, or a specialized issuer who only works with bonds.
 The United States Treasury issues an approved list of surety bond issuers.
-Unique Surety works with this select group since they are deemed appropriate by the court system, most governmental agencies and leading corporations and institutions in the United States.
+Unique Surety works with this select group since they are deemed appropriate by the court system as well as most governmental agencies and leading corporations and institutions in the United States.

 The person or organization requiring a surety bond such as the court system, most governmental agencies and leading corporations and institutions in the United States.
-The obligee will in most cases require a surety bond to be issued by a highly rated insurance company or specialized Surety company.
-They will not accept a guarantee from the institution of lesser quality.
+In most cases, the obligee will require a surety bond to be issued by a highly-rated insurance company or specialized Surety company.
+They will not accept a guarantee from an institution of lesser quality.

-The person or company required to provide the bond and able to prove financial capability and other factors in order to qualify and be issued a surety bond.
+The person or company required to provide the bond, prove financial capability and any other necessary factors in order to qualify and be issued a surety bond.

 Surety bonds are issued through surety bond producers.
-A surety bond agent is appointed by an issuer who has established the credentials to earn that appointment.
-Most quality surety bond agents are members of the National Association of Surety Bond Producers.
-Many surety bond agents specialize in surety and, although they are licensed insurance agents, they distinguish themselves as “bond only” agencies.
-A surety bond agent can also be a member of a general insurance agency that writes all types of insurance and not just bonds.
-A surety broker is usually an insurance agent who obtains a bond for their client by going through an appointed surety bond agent or a carrier that accepts brokered business.
+A surety bond agent is appointed by an issuer with established credentials.
+Most quality surety bond agents specialize in surety and are members of the National Association of Surety Bond Producers.
+Although many surety bond agents are also licensed insurance agents, they distinguish themselves as “bond-only” agencies.
+A surety bond agent can also be a member of a general insurance agency that writes all types of insurance in addition to bonds.
+A surety broker is usually an insurance agent who obtains bonds for their clients by working with an appointed surety bond agent or a carrier that accepts brokered business.

-Stay up to date with our upcoming blog to better understand the surety process and to educate yourself to become a better prepared consumer.
-Unique Surety will help you discover if you are a qualified candidate to secure a surety bond.
-There are many different kinds of bonds to satisfy a variety of needs.
-Unique Surety specializes in appeal/supersedeas bonds, construction bonds and commercial contract supply bonds.
+Stay up to date with our upcoming blog to better understand the surety process and to become a better prepared consumer.
+Unique Surety will help to determine if you are a qualified candidate to secure a surety bond.
+There are many different kinds of bonds that satisfy various needs.
+Unique Surety specializes in appeal/supersedeas bonds, construction bonds, distributed renewable energy bonds and commercial contract supply bonds.